Background pattern

 Warnings and precautions

-To avoid adrenal suppression, your doctor will advise you to take the lowest dose that maintains effective control of your allergic rhinitis symptoms.
+To avoid adrenal suppression, your doctor will advise you to take the lowest dose that maintains effective control of your rhinitis symptoms.

-Contact your doctor if you experience blurry vision or other visual disturbances.
+Contact your doctor if you experience blurred vision or other visual disturbances.

 Children

-This medication is not recommended for use in children under 12 years old.
+This medicine is not recommended for use in children under 12 years of age.

-Use of Rinoduo with other medications
+Using Rinoduo with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines, including those obtained without a prescription.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

-Driving and operating machinery
+Driving and using machines

 Rinoduo contains benzalkonium chloride

-Follow exactly the administration instructions of this medication as indicated by your doctor.
+Follow exactly the administration instructions of this medicine indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

 Avoid contact with the eyes.